hamilton-lima/robolucha-api/dev-notes/team-vs-team-19Sep2020.md

 - Add endpoint to join match with teaminformation - OK

 ## Game
-- check if should use /play or /joinMatch
-	/play should handle all scenarios do we need to call /joinMatch?

-- add route to /lobby/:availableMatchID
-- if has team information and more than one ask to choose team
+- allow the user to choose the team - OK
-- when calling /play add team information
+- when calling /play add team information - OK
+- If only one team dont ask to choose team - OK

-- then show button that redirects to /watch
+- show page to wait while the team is formed
+	/wait
+- change score page to group results by team

 ## Runner
 - verify min number of team participants to start match
 - verify max number of team participants to join match
 - verify friendly fire
+- send group participation info to match participant or score

 # Notes
 - Preload teamdefinition - OK